 Regular & Advanced Tracks

-The course will have two tracks— regular and advanced.
+There are two tracks for the course — regular and advanced.
 The advanced track includes an additional research and writing assignment.
-Given the limited time available while students are here on campus, both regular and advanced students will be sent books and a course pack several weeks before the course takes place to give them an opportunity to complete all the reading before they arrive.
-In addition to reading assignments, short written exercises and class presentations are completed while the class is in session.
+Given the limited time available while students are here on campus, both regular and advanced students will be sent books and a course pack several weeks before the course takes place, in order to give them an opportunity to complete all the reading before they arrive.
+In addition to reading assignments, there will be short written exercises and class presentations completed while the class is in session.
 Students taking the advanced track are required to conduct independent research and write a paper of twenty-five to thirty pages, summarizing comprehensive corporate research and analysis for a designated company.
-The final paper is due six weeks after course completion.
+The final paper will be due six weeks after the course ends.
 Any advanced-track students currently enrolled in a college or university who are interested in gaining credit for the course can work with the director to help set up independent study credit with their school.

-Students interested in pursuing strategic corporate research positions within unions are encouraged to take the advanced track so that they will have the additional experience of researching an actual corporation and have a completed strategic research report to show prospective union employers; but only if they can commit the time to complete the paper.
+Students interested in pursuing strategic corporate research positions within unions are encouraged to take the advanced track so they will have the additional experience of researching an actual corporation and have a completed strategic research report to show prospective union employers; but only if they fulfill the requirements for the advanced track and can commit the time to complete the paper.